ArnoldDP/OStim-Community-Modlist/README.md

  ### Music

- Just like SFX, the vanilla OST has improved clarity and several new songs have been added.
-This kind of stuff is rather subjective so feel free to disable Around the Fire, Nyghtfall, and Nordenhamr, if you only want the vanilla OST.
+ Just like SFX, the vanilla OST has improved clarity and songs from the mods Nyghtfall, Around the Fire, and Still have been added.
+This kind of stuff is also incredibly subjective, so feel free to disable the three mods and the assicated

  </details>